top of page

 I started as a sole trader making fitted and freestanding furniture.
 The first few years of this provided a very valuable experience of poverty and living on a very small income, in that I was earning (and living on), in the region of £1.90 an hour or £5000 per year.
 This business grew to a maximum size of 7 employees, producing a very broad range of bespoke projects for private and business customers, and CNC component manufacture for many other manufacturers.

 The successful completion of the business park lead into my third business, that of being a commercial landlord.
 I found this business to be surprisingly different to my previous two businesses, and although I never expected it to be straightforward, it proved to be more complex and a far steeper learning curve than I anticipated.
-In particular this was the first time that I had the responsibility of running a large site, but not being in direct control of everything that happens on that site, as I was with my former businesses.
+In particular this was the first time that I had the responsibility of running a larger site, but not being in direct control of everything that happens on that site, as I was with my former businesses.
 These dynamics were very different to before, as now I was part of a collective of businesses, who although were independent of each other and had different interests, they also had interrelationships, and a common premises.
 I found this to be a very valuable experience, one that felt more akin to the role a government plays, rather than the role of a business owner.

 One notable experience took place 3 years after completing the business park; a major fire caused significant damage to the main building.
 The entire insurance claim, valued at approximately £1/2 million, was rejected by my insurer, and I had a 6 year legal battle with them that ultimately failed to yield any pay-out (I later received a quarter of the claim from the electricians insurance, on account of his causing the fire through a faulty electrical connection).
-This experience gave me deep insights into the world of liability, risk, contract law, how the legal process works in general, the psychology of responsibility and blame, and how liability is both mitigated, and also increased, by insurance companies.
+This experience gave me deep insights into the world of liability, risk, contract law, how the legal process works in reality, the psychology of responsibility and blame, and how liability is both mitigated, and also increased, by insurance companies.
 It was an intense lesson in key aspects of how our world currently works, and how it does not work.

 My experience of being raised and working on a farm, running businesses, and studying human psychology has been extremely enriching for me in many ways.
 It has in a sense allowed me to gain an understanding of the entire human journey, from the birth and sustaining of life from our physical environment, through the economic, business, infrastructure, and government systems that governs much of our modern life, along with the human psychology that is driving all our decisions in all these systems.
+It is combined and broad experience such as this which I feel gives us the deepest understanding of humanity and life.

-The experience of my separating from parts of my family also occurred in another way for similar reasons.
+The experience of my separating from members of my family also occurred in another way for similar reasons.
 I came to the point that I felt the differences of beliefs (in particular how to resolve issues between us), that I had with my father, mother, and siblings, where so great, that it was no longer beneficial for any of us for me to have contact with them.
 As a result of this, out of my entire family, the only member I now have contact with is my daughter.

 Criminal experience:

 Around the time of my divorce, I briefly took in some newly made friends, a couple, that were being evicted from their rented property next door to my house.
 It was at a time that I was very vulnerable on account of struggling with the implications of divorce, debt, business pressures, and profound changes within myself, and the opportunity to have some supportive friends around me, and to be of help to them seemed like a good thing.
 My so called new friends turned out to be extremely skilled manipulators and con artists, and they set about exploiting and increasing my vulnerabilities, firstly through befriending me and advising me that the husband was terminally ill, then ultimately with theft, intimidation and suggestions of violence.
 I also had been unwittingly drawn into business with them, and was unable to process the complexities of the situation I was in.
-My vulnerabilities became completely overwhelming, and at the suggestion of my friends, I was very nearly drawn into committing criminal activity with them (insurance fraud).
+My vulnerabilities became completely overwhelming, and at the suggestion of my 'friends', I was very nearly drawn into committing criminal activity with them (insurance fraud).
 Ultimately although I did not carryout this activity, they succeeded in extorting and stealing in the region of £50,000 worth of money and property from me.

 At the time I became broken by this experience, on the back of my divorce and other pressures; it lead to a short period of uncontrollable suicidal thoughts.
 However, I was able to process it thereafter, with very profound effects on my understanding of humanity.
 I saw from my own experience how well meaning people (such as myself), who have unresolved fears and issues within them, become vulnerable.
-This vulnerability can cause us to lead ourselves into experiences and situations that escalate and completely overwhelm us; being overwhelmed can lead to a loss of reality, and a state of ongoing panic or desperation; when this happens, we become ungrounded, loose the ability to reason and make sensible decisions, and ultimately can be broken down to the point of crime.
+This vulnerability can cause us to lead ourselves into experiences and situations that escalate and completely overwhelm us.
+Being overwhelmed can lead to a loss of reality, and a state of ongoing panic or desperation; when this happens, we become ungrounded, loose the ability to reason and make sensible decisions, and ultimately can be broken down to the point of crime.
 I understood the great vulnerability that is within all of us, and how easily we can be overwhelmed by it.
 I felt like I had looked through a window into some of the darkest aspects of human behaviour, and it became much clearer to me how humans can be lead to commit crimes of all natures.
 This has given me a far greater sense of understanding and empathy with all people, and in particular those that apparently make poor decisions, are not coping, or go on to commit crime.
 Given my experience I am not inclined to judge people so much as I would have, and do not feel different to them.
 This has proved very beneficial when working with clients, as I feel I am with them when they speak of their difficulties, dysfunctions, and on occasion their experiences of being drawn into crime.

 Spiritual and tantric experience: